I feel extremely blessed to have a place to meet weekly in person surrounded by others in the community.

 ~ Sangha member

-Classes are offered weekly by IMCW teachers in D.C., Maryland and northern Virginia.
 Most are offered on a dana (donation) basis; registration is encouraged for others.
+No one will be turned away due to lack of funds.
 You will want to wear comfortable clothing if possible.
-Please read our article on "Meditation Etiquette" for how to be mindful in class.
+Please read our article on “Meditation Etiquette” for how to be mindful in class.

 American Sign Language/ASL interpreting can be offered by IMCW at up to two classes each month.
-Assistive listening devices are always available at Tara Brach's Wednesday class, and with advanced notice assistive listening devices can be available at some retreats.
+With advanced notice assistive listening devices can be available at some retreats.

 These classes included guided meditation and a dharma talk.
 Registration is encouraged for some of the introductory classes; others are offered on a dana (donation) basis.